jonathancross/jc-docs/Git-CheatSheet.md

 git commit --amend
 ## Should be able to force push here, but not sure...
 git push -f
+# If not then try git merge --squash
 # If not, then:
-git pull
-# Then we have the stupid merge commit
-git rebase -i master ### Why master!?
+git pull # Makes a stupid merge commit git rebase -i master ### Why master!?
 Doesn't work with patch-1 git push -f
 ```